-HB 14-1013: Advanced Industries Workforce Development Program - The bill creates the advanced industries workforce development program in the Colorado office of economic development (office).
+HB 14-1013: Advanced Industries Workforce Development Program – The bill creates the advanced industries workforce development program in the Colorado Office of Economic Development and International Trade.
 The purpose of the program is to allow the office to reimburse a business for one-half of its expenses related to a qualifying internship or apprenticeship.

 HB14-1023: Social Workers For Juveniles – The state public defender may hire social workers to assist in defending juvenile defendants.
 Any report prepared by such a social worker and submitted to the court by the juvenile’s attorney shall be considered as evidence in the proper disposition of the juvenile’s case.